lexibank/tlopo/out/vol2/chapter3.md

 ### 2.1.
 Land, mainland

-Reflexes of both POc _&ast;panua_ (vol. 1, p.62) and _&ast;tanoq_[^2] are widely used to refer to the extent or physical state (rocky, flat, dry etc.) of the land, and may also be used to contrast land with sea.
+Reflexes of both POc _&ast;panua_ ([vol.1,62](../contributions/1-3#p-62)) and _&ast;tanoq_[^2] are widely used to refer to the extent or physical state (rocky, flat, dry etc.) of the land, and may also be used to contrast land with sea.
 The two reconstructions, however, differed in their broader meanings.
 POc _&ast;panua_ had several senses, outlined below, while POc _&ast;tanoq_ referred particularly to ground or soil.
 Large islands, the major land masses of a region, are often denoted by reflexes of _&ast;panua_, and this term appears in proper names for major islands, e.g. _Hanua To’o_ ‘San Cristobal’ (lit. ‘solid land’), as used in Arosi, of the Southeast Solomons, _Vanua Levu_ and _Vanua Balavu_ (lit. ‘big land’ and ‘long land’) in Fijian.
 Note also the Tongan form _fonua lahi_ (lit. ‘big land’) for ‘mainland’.
 In ’Are’are, the land–sea contrast is expressed in _riu i hanua_ ‘travel overland’ and _riu i āsi_ ‘travel by sea’.
 In Arosi, the land is either _henua hū_ or _ano hū_ (_hū_ ‘dry’) while the sea _is asi_.
 In nearby Sa’a the contrast is between _ano hū_ ‘dry land’ and _esi_ ‘sea’.

 <a id="p-39"></a>